openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 #### Pod Security Profile Warning

-The `CSIVolumeAdmission` admission webhook can also provide user-facing warnings (via appropriate HTTP response headers) if the CSI driver’s effective profile is more permissive than the pod security warning profile for the pod namespace.
+The `CSIVolumeAdmission` admission plugin can also provide user-facing warnings (via appropriate HTTP response headers) if the CSI driver’s effective profile is more permissive than the pod security warning profile for the pod namespace.